hugoback01/CompetitiveStuff/README.md

 # Competitive Programming

-This repository contains my solutions, notes, and occasional writeups from competitive programming platforms and contests.
+This repository contains a very little portion of my solutions from competitive programming platforms and contests.
+I have solved over 1100 problems across many plattforms, thus gained an increadibly problems solving mindset.

 ## Profiles